 By making his car a character in his story, within a few days he received hundreds of enquiries because the listing was picked up and organically shared on social media.
 So in your next campaign be like my friend and try making your product or your employees the character in your story.
 By reducing the marketing spin and positioning your product or service in an authentic way your audience will embrace the connection with your brand.

-So for your next business planning session make storytelling and the utilisation of marketing technology like Sitecore as an action item - the revenue opportunity is too valuable to ignore.
+So for your next business planning session make storytelling, marketing to the younger generations and the utilisation of marketing technology like Sitecore as an action item - the revenue opportunity is too valuable to ignore.
 Need help to achieve your digital storytelling goals?
 Book an appointment with one of our Speedwell Digital Marketing experts.